annetta-zheng/annetta-zheng/index.md

 ![image](https://gitlet.cs61bee.org/image/split_point.png)

 <details open><summary><h4>Commands and Sample Output</h4></summary><blockquote>
 By starting up the program `java gitlet.Main init` , it will create a repo directory and an initial commit through the command init().
-Based on the command run, structure of files will be saved.
+Based on the command run, structure of files will be saved.<br>

       * <details><summary><h4>All Commands</h4><sub> Click to expand</sub></summary><blockquote>

       ```
       1. java gitlet.Main add [file name]
       2. java gitlet.Main commit [message]